felip2ee/sonarqube/README.md

 ## Resultados da Análise

-A análise apontou **98 issues no total** no projeto.
-Abaixo estão destacadas algumas das mais relevantes, classificadas pelo SonarQube por severidade:
+A análise apontou **206 issues no total** no projeto.
+Abaixo estão destacadas algumas:

 ### 🔴 Críticos (Bugs — Alta prioridade)